 Uncovering Double Taxation on RSUs

-We’ve seen how quickly this mistake can add up in a given year, so the question you may be asking is, “did I make this mistake?”
+We’ve seen how quickly this mistake can add up in a given year, so you may ask, “Did I make this mistake?”
 Here’s how you can find out:

-1. Locate Form 8949, Sales and Other Dispositions of Capital Assets, in your tax return.
+- In your tax return, locate Form 8949, Sales and Other Dispositions of Capital Assets.
 Search for the sale of the specific RSUs and identify the amount shown in column (e) for Cost Basis.

-1. Determine if these numbers are the same.
+- Determine if these numbers are the same.
 If so, your tax return was completed correctly.
-If the numbers do not agree, you likely have an error on your return which may have caused you to pay more tax than necessary.
+If the numbers do not agree, you likely have an error on your return, which may have caused you to pay more tax than necessary.

 How to Address Double Taxation on Previous Tax Returns

-If this error exists on a prior year’s tax return, you can amend the three most recently-filed tax returns by filing a Form 1040-X, Amended U.S. Individual Income Tax Return.
-Filing an amended return will permit you to make the correction to the basis and get a refund of any taxes you have overpaid.
+If this error exists on a prior year’s tax return, you can amend the three most recently filed tax returns by filing a Form 1040-X, Amended U.S. Individual Income Tax Return.
+Filing an amended return will permit you to correct the basis and get a refund of any taxes you have overpaid.
 Three years is the statute of limitations on filing an amended return.

 Working with a Tax Professional Can Help You Avoid Double Taxation